NVIDIA/grcuda/docs/bindings.md

 ## Runtime-compilation of GPU Kernels from CUDA C/C++

-grCUDA can also compile GPU kernels directly from CUDA C/C++ source code passed as a host-string argument to `buildkernel(..)`.
+GrCUDA can also compile GPU kernels directly from CUDA C/C++ source code passed as a host-string argument to `buildkernel(..)`.
 The signature of the function is: